Accounting Schools in Indiana

-Aspiring Indiana CPAs must first complete an education program totaling 150 semester hours, which must include at least a bachelor’s degree and a concentration in accounting.
-A concentration is typically considered to be at least 24 semester hours in accounting at the undergraduate level or 15 semester hours in accounting at the graduate level.
-Prospective CPAs should also complete at least 24 semester hours in business administration and economics courses.
+Candidates for CPA licensure in Indiana must first complete at least 150 semester hours of postsecondary education, including at least a bachelor’s degree and a concentration in accounting or equivalent to sit for the Uniform CPA Exam.
+A concentration in accounting must consist of at least 24 semester hours in accounting at the undergraduate level or 15 semester hours in accounting at the graduate level in subjects including:

 2. Accumulate the required hours of experience.